Skip to main content

 Universal Memory

 Universal memory is a fundamentally different approach.
 Instead of each agent maintaining its own isolated memory, all your agents share a single brain that is persistent, automatically updated, and grows with you over time.
-This is what Membase provides.
-All agents read from and write to the same memory.
-External data sources feed into the same pool.
+Membase takes this one step further: the universal knowledge layer has two complementary stores.
+Memory holds personal context (preferences, decisions, habits, meetings) as a knowledge graph.
+Knowledge Wiki holds factual, reference-style knowledge (docs, specs, stable notes) as linked markdown documents.
+Both stores are shared across every connected agent.
+All agents read from and write to both stores.
+External data sources feed the right store automatically (conversations and integrations go into Memory; Obsidian vaults and factual documents go into Wiki).

 • One brain, shared everywhere.
 Tell one agent something, and every agent knows it.
 No silos, no repetition.

-• Permanent memory.
+• Permanent knowledge.
 Context persists across sessions, days, weeks, and months.
 Nothing is lost when you close a tab.

 • Automatically up to date.
 Every conversation, every synced email, every calendar event keeps your memory current without any manual effort.

 • Grows with you.
-The more you use your agents, the richer your knowledge graph becomes.
+The more you use your agents, the richer your knowledge graph and your wiki become.
 Your AI gets smarter over time, not just within a single session.

 Comparison